Have you been inspired to get started on your journey to zero waste in Torfaen?

 - Use tea towels instead of kitchen roll.

 - Buy washing powder in a cardboard box instead of the plastic boxes of pods.
-Even better, you can also purchase refillable laundry liquid from the Zero Waste Torfaen Refill Station.
+Even better, you can also purchase refillable laundry liquid from your local zero waste shop.

 - When buying cards, always opt for ones with no cellophane wrapped around them.